zimicjs/zimic/README.md

 console.log(path); // '/users'
 ```

-#### `tracker.with(restrictions)`
+#### `tracker.with(restriction)`

-Declares restrictions to match intercepted requests. `headers`, `searchParams`, and `body` are supported to limit which
+Declares a restriction to intercepted request matches. `headers`, `searchParams`, and `body` are supported to limit
-requests match the tracker.
-If multiple restrictions are declared, either in a single object or multiple calls to
+which requests will match the tracker and receive the mock response.
+If multiple restrictions are declared, either in a
-`.with()`, all restrictions must be met for requests to match the tracker, essentially creating an AND condition.
+single object or with multiple calls to `.with()`, all of them must be met, essentially creating an AND condition.

 ##### Static restrictions